symfony/symfony-docs/scheduler.rst

     # use the --all option to also display the terminated recurring messages
     $ php bin/console debug:scheduler --all

+.. versionadded:: 8.2

+    The ``Next Run In`` column showing the time remaining until the next run was introduced in Symfony 8.2.

 Efficient Management With Symfony Scheduler
 -------------------------------------------